Kelv04/Software-Requirements/SRS.md

 1. Effect of Parameter
 2. Route and Time Selection

-Problem: Offering a ride on non-peak hour and odd time may result in no mathing riders.
+Problem: Offering a ride on non-peak hour and odd time may result in no matching riders.

 Solution: Suggest about setting up routes at peak hour to establish efficiency ride.